Czech Television: Fee collection system

-Because of the decreasing amount of payers and real fee value Czech Television responds to this by making the most of the opportunities offered by legislation to identify both individuals and legal entities who are not paying the television fee.
+Because of the decreasing amount of payers and real fee value, Czech Television responds to this by making the most of the opportunities offered by legislation to identify both individuals and legal entities who are not paying the television fee.
 Czech legislation is allowing Czech Television to use databases of energy suppliers to identify all households which are consuming electricity and thus potentially could own a television.
-Persons or households detected by this system are taken as feepayer unless they make a claim that they are not by sending affidavit.
-In the event of revelation, the black listener is obliged to pay, in addition to the fees due, a surcharge of 10,000 for an unreported television.
-Addressing unregistered feepayers is associated with the cost of sending letters and higher the need for call center operators, but the television is able to collect through this method additional tens of millions.
+Persons or households detected by this system are taken as feepayers unless they make a claim that they are not by sending an affidavit.
+In the event of revelation, the black listener is obliged to pay, apart from the fees due, a surcharge of CZK 10,000 for an unreported television.

+Addressing unregistered feepayers is associated with the cost of sending letters and the higher need for call center operators, but the television is able to collect additional tens of millions through this method.

 Criticism

-Media occasionally raise questions about how much Czech Television is able to withstand pressure both from the governing parties and the opposition and maintain unbiased and critical coverage of politics.
+Media occasionally raise questions about how much Czech Television is able to withstand pressure from both the governing parties and the opposition and maintain unbiased and critical coverage of politics.
 Most criticisms are from left-wing and nationalist parties and groups.
-In a long struggle with ČT is also president of Czech Republic, Miloš Zeman, who on the last occasion unofficially suggest to create possibility for citizens who disagree with ČT, can pay compulsory television licence fee for charitable and social programs.
-Because of perceived bias against Zeman and anti-leftist stances, some left-wing legislators (Jaroslav Foldyna and others) said they will vote against the annual report of ČT until all financial connections of ČT will be revealed.
-In 2013 was publicly revealed information about incomes and salaries of ČT official Karel Burian, director of Brno ČT who earned in the first half of 2011 nearly 2 million CZK (about 80,000 USD), which is much more than Czech Republic top politicians, including more than Prime Minister or President of Czech Republic.
+In 2018, the president of the Czech Republic Miloš Zeman unofficially suggested creating a possibility for citizens who disagree with ČT to divert the compulsory television license fee towards charitable and social programmes.
+Due to perceived bias against Zeman and anti-leftist stances, some left-wing legislators (Jaroslav Foldyna and others) said they would vote against the annual report of ČT until all financial connections of ČT will be revealed.
+In 2013, information about the incomes and salaries of ČT official Karel Burian, director of Brno ČT was publicly revealed, showing him having earned nearly 2 million CZK (about US$80,000) in the first half of 2011, which is much more than the top Czech politicians, including more than the Prime Minister or the President of the Czech Republic.